 The establishment of the Professional Sector Observatory in October 2017, funded mainly by the VET tax, has been an opportunity to foster collaboration with the private sector.
 It largely operates as a sector-specific skills council and helps identify skills needs in priority economic sectors, with a focus on local needs.
 Since its founding, dozens of initiatives have been deployed each year, with the observatory supporting skills sectors through methodological tools and technical assistance in reviewing trends in skills requirements in their respective sectors.

-For further information please contact Romain Boitard, European Training Foundation, email: Romain.Boitard@etf.europa.eu
+For further information please contact Kristien Van den Eynde, European Training Foundation, email: kristien.van-den-eynde@etf.europa.eu

 Morocco: Statistical Annex